rrooggiieerr/homeassistant-xyscreens/README.md

 ![image](https://raw.githubusercontent.com/rrooggiieerr/homeassistant-xyscreens/main/usb-rs485.png)

 See the documentation of your specific projector screen or lift on how to wire yours correctly.

+### Network connection (RS485-to-Ethernet converter)

+As an alternative to a direct USB connection you can use an RS485-to-Ethernet converter to control your projector screen or lift over the network via TCP.
+This is useful when the screen is not close to your Home Assistant server.

+Any RS485-to-Ethernet converter that provides a transparent TCP socket to the RS-485 bus should work.
+Configure it for 2400 baud 8N1 to match the device protocol.

+An example of such a converter is the [CDEBYTE NA111-E](https://www.cdebyte.com/products/NA111-E/2).

+Connect the D+ and D- terminals of the converter to the corresponding RS-485 lines of your projector screen or lift.
+The RS-485 pinout varies between screen models, so refer to the documentation of your specific device.

+When adding the device in Home Assistant, select **Network** as the connection type and enter the IP address and TCP port of your converter.

 ## Supported protocol